-How are people tested for SARS-CoV-2, the novel coronavirus?
+How are people tested for coronavirus, or SARS-CoV-2?
 Why is testing so important?

-The ability to accurately test for a viral infection such as SARS-CoV-2, the virus that causes COVID-19, is necessary to ensure patients get proper medical care and to better control the spread of disease in the community.
+Accurate tests for the presence of the virus that causes COVID-19 are necessary to ensure patients get proper medical care and to better control the spread of disease in the community.

-Multiple tests for SARS-CoV-2 are currently available and more are in development, including tests with results available in minutes and at-home test kits.
+Multiple tests for SARS-CoV-2 are currently available, including at-home test kits.

 Nucleic acid amplification tests are used to detect viral nucleic acids, which are present during and after an infection with a respiratory virus.
 They determine whether a person is currently or was previously infected.
 For SARS-CoV-2, this test identifies specific sequences of SARS-CoV-2 RNA, the virus's genetic material.

 The nucleic acid amplification test, the test predominantly used during the early stages of the pandemic, typically relies on swabs from the nose and throat.
 Genetic material from these samples is amplified in the laboratory using a process called RT-PCR (reverse transcription polymerase chain reaction).
 If present, specific sequences from SARS-CoV-2 RNA will be detected proportionally to the amount of virus in the sample.

 PCR testing can detect the presence of the virus early in the infection.
 However, the swab needs to pick up enough of the virus sample or a false negative will result.